2R hypothesis: Later evidence

 The controversy raging in the late 1990s was summarized in a 2001 review of the subject by Wojciech Makałowski, who stated that "the hypothesis of whole genome duplications in the early stages of vertebrate evolution has as many adherents as opponents".

 In contrast, a more recent review in 2007 by Masanori Kasahara states that there is now "incontrovertible evidence supporting the 2R hypothesis" and that "a long-standing debate on the 2R hypothesis is approaching the end".
 Michael Benton, in the 2014 edition of Vertebrate Palaeontology, states, "It turns out that, in places where amphioxus has a single gene, vertebrates often have two, three, or four equivalent genes as a result of two intervening whole-genome duplication events."

+Genomes of the Cyclostomata (extant jawless fish: hagfish and lampreys) provide further support for the 2R hypothesis when examined using gene trees and synteny.
+It turns out that the Cyclostomata and the Gnathostomata (jawed fish, which includes the tetrapods, e.g. humans) share an initial round of duplication (1R).
+The Gnathostomata then underwent its own round of duplication (2R_{G}).
+The Cyclostomata, on the other hand, underwent a triplication (2R_{C}) as the second round.

+Using molecular clock methods on amphioxus and vertebrate genomes, a 2023 study estimated that 1R happened less than 10 million years since the divergence of chordate common ancestor, and that 2R_{G} happened about 10 million years after the Cyclostomata-Gnathostomata split.
+These are quite fast in evolutionary terms, especially given the confidence interval involved.
+Other studies give similar relative timings.